Gkmb2390/kickstarter-analysis/kickstarterchallengereadme.md

     1) The greatest number of successful campaigns were launched in May, June & July.
     2) There was a signficant rise in failed campaigns in the Month of October campaigns
 - What can you conclude about the Outcomes based on Goals?
-    The highest success rates for campaigns were for the lowest contribution goals, i.e. Less than 1000.
+     1) The highest rates of successful campaigns were operating on Goals of values equal to or less than $4999.
+     2) Second highest success rates were for those campaigns whose goals ranged between 35000 - 44999.
+Personal Comment - I would have assumed that the rates for successful campaigns were more linear - i.e. more successful at lower goals and less successful for higher goals.
+    3) The highest failure rates were found amongst thouse campaigns whose goals ranged over 45000
+    4) In consideration to the subcategory of plays - there were no "canceled" kickstarter campaigns.
 - What are some limitations of this dataset?
     1) Generalizaion of play category & content.
 Not all plays discuss similar topics so some content maybe more successful in their kickstarters than others.
     2) The play writers/actors also can add additional subtext & subjective context for if a campaign was successful.
 If a play was written by a famous muscian or play write; or stared a famous actor who might be able to draw noteriatey to the campaign to improve its chances of success.